Skip to content

 statement UNION [ ALL ] statement

-The UNION class appends the results of two queries together one after the other.
-The names and types of the resulting columns are taken from the first statement, names in the second statement are ignored and types are coerced where possible.
+The UNION clause combines the results of two queries by appending the rows.
+Column names and types are taken from the first query.
+Names from the second are ignored, and types are coerced when possible.

 FROM relation [AS alias] [FOR period] [WITH (NO_CACHE, NO_PARTITION, NO_PUSH_PROJECTION, NO_PUSH_SELECTION)] [, ...]